Northern Valley Regional High School at Demarest: Music department

-The department has also won many awards, all groups taking excellent or superior in their last music competition in Williamsburg, VA, competing against groups from all around America and Canada.
-The Marching Norsemen have also received many awards from the various competitions they have competed in.
+The department has also won many awards, with all groups taking excellent or superior in their last music competition in Williamsburg, VA, competing against groups from all around America and Canada.
+The Marching Norsemen have also received many awards from the various competitions they have competed in, placing first in their class at all competitions of the 2025 season, and taking home the title of USBands New Jersey State Champions that same year.
+This victory was the first championship title the Marching Norsemen have achieved in school history.

 Northern Valley Demarest additionally presents a Fall Play and Spring Musical annually.